• Skip to main content

 Instructions

-• Combine all ingredients in a medium pot and stir to combine.
+• Combine all ingredients in a medium pot and bring to a boil, whisking regularly.
+Reduce heat to medium and gently simmer for 15 minutes.

-• Pour into a bottle and store in the refrigerator.
-Shake well before using.
+• Pour sauce mixture into a bottle and set aside to cool.
+When cooled, transfer to the refrigerator.

 Notes